yarrouye/rest-toolbox/README.md

 *Easy as REST?*

-When invoked as `rest`, easy(1) behaves as if the `-jB` options had been passed to it.
-In addition, if standard output is a TTY, it acts as if `-C` had been added.
+When invoked as `rest`, easy(1) behaves as if the `-jBc` options has been passed to it.
 This provides a great experience for interacting with JSON-based REST services.
 The rest(1) command provides other options to negate those defaults (e.g. `-f` to use form data instead of JSON).